 Just past the hour Wyllie moved forwards and fed the ball to Wynford Marfo but he shot wide when well placed and then with eleven minutes left Wyllie broke away from Ngunga and moved into the box before slotting the ball coolly through Adams legs to reduce the deficit.

-In the 83rd minute two major incidents occurred, firstly a nice exchange between trialist M and Emmanuel saw the former moved to one-on-one with the ‘keeper only to clearly be dragged back by the shirt with the referee unbelievably taking no action and almost immediately a break at the other end saw Bilal Sayoud through on goal and he slotted past Adams to make it a one goal game but that was how it stayed with United taking the spoils 3-2.
+In the 83rd minute two major incidents occurred, firstly a nice exchange between Faniyan and Emmanuel saw the former move to one-on-one with the ‘keeper only to clearly be dragged back by the shirt with the referee unbelievably taking no action and almost immediately a break at the other end saw Bilal Sayoud through on goal and he slotted past Adams to make it a one goal game but that was how it stayed with United taking the spoils 3-2.

 We thank Enfield Town for travelling across London for today’s fixture and wish them all the best in their Isthmian Premier campaign this season.

 Print the Teamsheet: Here.

 © iZedIT Computer Solutions.